 As I mentioned earlier on, we moved to South Sydney near to Hurstville when we first came to Sydney to be near Steve’s family.
 After about six months we moved to the Lower North Shore and ended up in Kirribilli, Neutral Bay and then Cammeray.

 I think the reason why we stayed in the area is because a lot of people assume living on the Harbour will be really expensive.
 Turns out it’s not as expensive as you think.
 We paid $475 for a one bed right opposite Sydney Opera House.
 It was tiny but as far as the location goes, it doesn’t get much better.
+However, today a one bed can set you back $700 per week.

 The suburbs we lived in are far from ‘happening’ areas but I liked the quietness and the fact that I got to live right on the Harbour as well.